raphaelquast/EOmaps/docs/FAQ.rst

     - ``setup.py`` and ``_version.py`` have been removed in favor of using a ``pyproject.toml`` file

+    - scripts for the examples have been re-named and are now located in ``docs\examples``

     The following (previously deprecated) methods are now **removed**: